In this post, we explain what scenes and sequels are, and why you need them in your novel.

 In my next posts, I am going to write about mastering scenes and sequels.

-- In this post, I will explain the basics of scenes and sequels.
+- In this post, I explain the basics of scenes and sequels.

-- In the second post, I will explain the anatomy of a scene.
+- In the second post, I explain the anatomy of a scene.

-- In the third post, I will explain the anatomy of a sequel.
+- In the third post, I explain the anatomy of a sequel.

-- In the fourth post, I will include scene and sequel templates.
+- In the fourth post, I include scene and sequel templates.

 10 Important Things To Remember About Scenes And Sequels

 1. There has to be a purpose.
 Every scene and sequel in your book should have a purpose.
-The purpose of every scene and sequel should, in some way, make it easier for your protagonist to achieve his or her story goal.
+The purpose of every scene and sequel should, in some way, make it easier for your protagonist to achieve their story goal.
 In an ideal world these scenes and sequels should show character and move the plot forward.
 Ask yourself these questions: